sccn/sccn.github.io/workshops/EEGLAB_2020_Lublin.md

 <b>Registration:</b> <font color="red"> Registration are now closed and
 will be reopened in 2021. </font>

-<b>Call for papers:</b> During the EEGlab Workshop in Lublin a poster
+<b>Call for papers:</b> During the EEGLAB Workshop in Lublin a poster
 session will be held.
 We offer the possibility of publishing abstracts of presentations in [Advances in Cognitive Psychology](http://www.ac-psych.org/en/home) – a scientific journal (IF